Ben Shelton and Taylor Fritz get the American men off to a strong start at the US Open

 What else happened at the US Open on Sunday?

 Emma Raducanu won a match in New York for the first time since she claimed the 2021 U.S. Open title, eliminating Ena Shibahara 6-1, 6-2.
 No. 1 seed and defending champion Aryna Sabalenka beat Rebeka Masarova 7-5, 6-1.
 Alexandra Eala became the first woman from the Philippines to win a match at any Grand Slam tournament, overcoming a 5-1 deficit in the final set and getting help from a video review that flustered her opponent during a 6-3, 2-6, 7-6 (13-11) victory over No. 14 seed Clara Tauson.
-At night, Novak Djokovic was scheduled to face 19-year-old Californian Learner Tien, before 2024 runner-up Jessica Pegula was up against Mayar Sherif in the last match in Ashe.
+At night, Novak Djokovic beat 19-year-old Californian Learner Tien 6-1, 7-6 (3), 6-2 to improve to 19-0 in the first round of the U.S. Open, before 2024 runner-up Jessica Pegula was up against Mayar Sherif in the last match in Ashe.

 Who is on Monday's schedule at the US Open?